RMT union members accept ScotRail pay offer

 - Published

-Members of the RMT union have voted to accept a pay offer made by ScotRail, according to the government-owned rail firm.
+Members of the RMT union have voted to accept a pay offer made by ScotRail.

 It means conductors, ticket examiners and station staff will get a 5% pay rise for 2023/24.

-The lowest paid members of staff will also get an additional £750.
+The lowest paid members of staff at the government-owned company, will also get an additional £750.

 Phil Campbell, ScotRail's head of customer operations, said the decision ensured certainty on Scotland's railways for the months ahead.

-ScotRail said the RMT had recommended that its members accept the deal.
+"Where the DfT (Department for Transport) has the controlling mandate for 14 train operators, RMT has had a year-long dispute with multiple strikes."

+He added: "ScotRail members have benefited from annual pay rises and extra value added to their overall pay packages, unlike RMT members on 14 rail operators, some of whom have not had a pay rise in four years."

-The firm also said that Aslef, the train drivers' union, was currently balloting its members on a similar pay offer.
+ScotRail said Aslef, the train drivers' union, was currently balloting its members on a similar pay offer.

 Mr Campbell said: "We are grateful to our trade union colleagues for their constructive approach to negotiations, which resulted in a strong offer.